-- Money Spent Since 2013: $1200 on additional drainage work to front landscaping and to landscape the front with flowers when I was trying to sell the home with Redfin last Fall. , a cheap front door makeover that was only $15
+- Money Spent Since 2013: $1200 on additional drainage work to front landscaping and to landscape the front with flowers when I attempted to sell the home with Redfin in 2015. , a cheap front door makeover that was only $15

 - What I Spent: $14,061

 - What I Got: New everything: appliances, sink, countertops, cabinets, and flooring.

 - Money Spent Since 2013: $584.63 on one side of backsplash in the kitchen (after I decided to upgrade from the Smart Tiles, window treatments….and changing the paint color…. twice.

 - What I Got: new shower tile and fixtures, new vanity and light fixture.